ctrabold/ctrabold.github.io/_posts/2014-03-03-foss-asia-phnom-pehn.md

 The result: A short night with awesome talks and great fun.

-## Feb 28: 1st Day: Grand Opening and a Full house!
+## Feb 28: 1st Day: Grand Opening and a Full house

 <a href="https://www.flickr.com/photos/christian-trabold/14075605832/" title="FOSSASIA Norton University"><img src="https://farm3.staticflickr.com/2901/14075605832_5c1c08ecfb.jpg" width="500" height="374" alt="FOSSASIA Norton University"></a>

 On Friday 28 February FOSSASIA officially started.
 The mainhall was very growded and I am impressed how many people actually attend.

-In the afternoon I give my talk about 'Implementing Continuous Delivery' in front of an awesome growd.
+In the afternoon I give my talk about 'Implementing Continuous Delivery' in front of an awesome crowd.

 The room is packed and I am amazed that so many people are interested.